MLB.com—Kansas City—May 4, 2012

 "There aren't many guys still playing professional sports at his age.
 His body obviously has great healing potential.
 If anybody is going to get back from fixing an ACL, it's going to be Mariano Rivera."

-Read the full story at MLB.com.
+This story originally appeared at MLB.com.